Pierce Transit: Fleet

-In 1986, Pierce Transit began experimenting with compressed natural gas as a fuel source for its bus fleet by modifying two existing buses, becoming the first agency in the nation to do so.
-As of 2018, 118 of the 249 buses in the agency's fleet run on compressed natural gas.
-Other models are diesel–electric hybrids or use electric batteries.
+Pierce Transit began experimenting with compressed natural gas as a fuel source for its bus fleet by modifying two existing buses, becoming the first agency in the nation to do so.
+By 2018, 118 of the 249 buses in the agency's fleet ran on compressed natural gas, while other models were primarily diesel–electric hybrids.
+The first battery electric buses in the Pierce Transit fleet were three Proterra Catalyst E2s that debuted in October 2018 and were acquired with a $2.55 million grant from the Federal Transit Administration.
+The first charging station at a transit center is planned for Tacoma Community College and will be funded by a $14.8 million federal grant that was awarded in 2024.